Skip to main content

 • gameplay

-The gameplay of "The Beginner's Guide" is primarily a walking simulator with minimal interaction, focusing heavily on narrative rather than traditional gameplay mechanics.
-Players navigate through various environments while listening to a narrator discuss the significance of the experiences, resulting in a short playtime of about 90 minutes with little replay value.
-While some appreciate the introspective storytelling and emotional depth, many criticize the lack of engaging gameplay, making it more akin to an interactive story than a conventional game.
+The gameplay of "The Beginner's Guide" is primarily a walking simulator, focusing heavily on narrative rather than traditional gameplay mechanics.
+Players can expect around 90 minutes of linear exploration with minimal interactivity, as the experience revolves around listening to a narrator discuss the unfinished games created by a character named Coda.
+While some players appreciate the emotional depth and storytelling, others find the lack of engaging gameplay elements disappointing, making it more akin to an interactive story or art piece than a conventional game.

 • “The gameplay was smooth and I encountered no bugs.”